This terminology is drawn from French-English databases developed by Dr.

 370 French entries, with 3 spelling variants and 3 symbols/acronyms

-370 translation equivalents in English, with 62 English synonyms (separated by commas) and 211 close equivalents
+370 translation equivalents in English, with 62 English synonyms (separated

 (different meanings separated by semi-colons)